 Extraordinary runs its own fully redundant diverse fibre connection BGP4 network (AS30827) on Juniper MX80 series carrier grade routers with direct connectivity to LINX and Tier-1 networks.
 Routers check all available networks and choose the quickest path.
 In the event of one Internet route failing, traffic is rerouted via alternative networks.

 Extraordinary is a member of RIPE -the Regional Internet Registry (RIR) for Europe, Central Asia and the Middle East - responsible for IP and AS allocations.

 The London Internet Exchange (LINX) is one of the largest Internet exchange points in the world with 500+ members and exchanging over 5 Tbps of traffic at peak times as of March 2020.
 Extraordinary has been a member of LINX since 2007.

-Level(3)’s network spans more than 55 countries across North America, Europe, the Middle East, Africa, Latin America and the Asia Pacific region with extensive undersea facilities.
-It stretches 100,000 intercity miles and 30,000 metro route miles, reaching 500 core network markets and approximately 170 metro markets.
-Level(3) has been granted Competitive Local Exchange Carrier (CLEC) status in 50 U.S. states.
+Formerly known as Level(3), Lumen's network spans more than 60 countries across North America, Europe, the Middle East, Africa, Latin America and the Asia Pacific region with extensive undersea facilities.
+It stretches 450,000 route miles of fiber, reaching 500 core network markets and approximately 170 metro markets.
+CenturyLink has been granted Competitive Local Exchange Carrier (CLEC) status in 50 U.S. states.

 Benefits of connecting directly to some of the largest Tier-1 internet providers

 Less need to connect through a variety of networks -hence fewer potential points of failure- and increased availability of more direct routes.

 The largest networks have larger quantities of bandwidth capacity available.
 They are less prone to performance problems and can cope more easily with network attacks or disruption.

 Faster Data Throughput

 High capacity networks enable your data to travel faster, resulting in faster download speeds.